kabk/go-theses-17-manus-nijhoff/src/writings/all.md

 [^kiva]: _Amazon warehouse robots_, [https://youtu.be/quWFjS3Ci7A](https://youtu.be/quWFjS3Ci7A)
 [^pick]: _A Day in the Life of a Kiva Robot_, [https://youtu.be/6KRjuuEVEZs](https://youtu.be/6KRjuuEVEZs)

-<footer></footer>

-# Filter Troubles
+<footer></footer># Filter Troubles

-## OPTIMIZING COMMUNITIES
+## The Front Page of the Internet or the Social Utility That Connects You With Other People Around You

 REN:
 A community is usually something that forms over time.
 Friendships grow, relationships are built up and broken down in smooth motions.
 There can be a kind of natural organization.
 In online communities there is a whole deal of building, guiding and optimizing, so let's discuss the makeable online community.

-## The Front Page of the Internet or the Social Utility That Connects You With Other People Around You

 GON:
 I'm a big fan of Reddit.
 It's a social news platform spanning about every topic you can imagine.
 Sports, politics, help groups, the full monty.
 It's called social news for its ranking system.
 Users upvote or downvote news that they find good or interesting and earn karma points for participating in the community.